Best Mobile Phones Under Rs. 70,000 in Nepal [Updated 2026]

 honor 400

-Under the hood, the device runs on the same chip as the Honor 200 (Qualcomm’s Snapdragon 7 Gen 3 processor), paired with 12GB of RAM and 512GB of storage.
-It comes preloaded with Android 15 and Honor’s MagicOS 9.0.
-Honor is also committing to 6 years of OS updates.
+Under the hood, the phone runs on the Snapdragon 7 Gen 3 processor, the same chip as the Honor 200, paired with 12GB of RAM and 512GB of storage.
+In my experience, the performance is smooth, handling multitasking and daily apps without any issues.
+It comes with Android 15 and MagicOS 9.0.

 • Design, build: 156.5 x 74.6 x 7.3 mm, 184 gm, IP65/IP66 rating